 ORASID.
 If you start an Oracle Database program or utility without first generating the

 ORAENV file, then you will not be able to connect to the Oracle Database.

-ORAENV file prior to using Oracle Database for the first time.
-Perform the following steps to generate an
+ORAENV file before using Oracle Database for the first time, perform the following steps:

 INSTALL.P.USER procedure by entering the following command:

 $ORAC1120 is the name of Oracle Database 11g Release 2 (11.2) installation user ID.